 - Leaves: in most plants these are the primary organs of photosynthesis; capturing light energy, along with water and carbon dioxide, and converting it into chemical energy.

 - Flowers: produce the seeds.
-Some plants have bisexual flowers with both stigmas and stamens, others have separate male and female flowers and, dioecious plants, have flowers of one sex bourne on each plant.
+Some plants have bisexual flowers with both stigmas and stamens, others have separate male and female flowers and, dioecious plants, have flowers of one sex bourne on individual plants.

 Once the pollen is on the stigma, it absorbs the sugar from the syrupy liquid which is on the surface of the stigma.
 The pollen, which is carrying three essential nuclei, then grows until it meets the ovary and onward to the ovum.
 Successful fertilisation results in the production of a live embryo which develops into a viable seed.